Deimos-1877/WebpageMonitor/README.md

     If you have selected True for the Start and Stop time option, enter a intiger stop time in the 24 hour format.
 Otherwise leave empty.

 With LED for raspberry Pi.
     If you are running this program on a raspberry Pi, you can connect an LED to confirm that the program is running.
 Select True for this option and connect and LED to GPIO pin 17.
-Slect False otherwise.
+Select False otherwise.

 Press Start Monitor to start the program.
 Confirmation of the program running and working should be seen in the Console.